CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard User's Guide.md

 Once generated, that authentication token must be added to the CIS-CAT properties file in order for automated upload to function.

+**CIS-CAT Pro Assessor v3**

 ciscat.properties:

 	# Allow for an authentication token to be generated in "CIS-CAT Pro Dashboard", allowing upload of
 	# generated ARF reports to the new database application.
 	ciscat.post.parameter.ccpd.token=m9i0o2lrqno60dlq49qlln6gqrj2l7kt

+**CIS-CAT Pro Assessor v4**

+assessor-cli.properties:

+	# Allow for a "bearer" token to be generated in CIS-CAT Pro Dashboard, allowing upload of
+	# generated ARF reports to the new database application.
+	ciscat.post.parameter.ccpd.token=m9i0o2lrqno60dlq49qlln6gqrj2l7kt

-Save the "ciscat.properties" file and execute CIS-CAT.
+Save the property file and execute CIS-CAT.

 **Graphical User Interface (GUI)**